 Let’s get one bonus myth out of the way.
 Forget everyone who says digital marketing is the future.
 They’re the ones responsible for these myths.
 Digital marketing is the present.

-Falling for any of the pernicious falsehoods being spread about digital marketing can be an expensive trip down a very deep hole.
+Falling for any pernicious falsehoods about digital marketing can be an expensive trip down a bottomless hole.
 Have you heard any of these yet?

 20.)
 SEO is dead.

-It should be, but so long as there are search engines you want to be found in, SEO principles will continue to be relevant.
-SEO is very much alive, but you can’t game things as easily compared with just a few years ago.
+It should be, but SEO principles will continue to be relevant so long as there are search engines you want to be found in.
+SEO is very much alive, but you can’t game things as easily compared to a few years ago.
 While a digital marketing strategy heavily reliant on SEO is probably a no-go today, it’s still a crucial part of any well-rounded marketing effort.

 19.)
 You can automate everything.

-While you will eventually need automation and scripts to be able to scale efficiently, there will always be instances where you will need to use your judgement.
-Customer retention practices for example, are difficult to purely automate effectively, as are some kinds of data analysis.
+While you will eventually need automation and scripts to scale efficiently, there will always be instances where you will need to use your judgement.
+Customer retention practices, for example, are difficult to purely automate effectively, as are some kinds of data analysis.
 Automation has its place, but plenty of situations still require human intervention.